felipeangelimvieira/prophetverse/docs/the-theory.md

 A Normal prior is placed on the coefficients, $a_k, b_k \sim \mathcal{N}(0, \sigma_s)$, where $\sigma_s$ is a hyperparameter.

-#### Matrix Formulation of Fourier Series
+### Matrix Formulation of Fourier Series

 To efficiently compute the seasonality for multiple time points, we can represent the Fourier series in a matrix form.
 This method is especially useful for handling large datasets and simplifies the implementation of the model in computational software.

-**Design Matrix Construction**:

-Let `T` be the number of time points, and create a design matrix `X` of size `T x 2K`.
-Each row of `X` corresponds to a time point and contains all Fourier basis functions evaluated at that time:
+Let $T$ be the number of time points, and create a design matrix $X$ of size $T \times 2K$.
+Each row of $X$ corresponds to a time point and contains all Fourier basis functions evaluated at that time:

 $$
 \mathbf{X} = \begin{bmatrix}